What to know about Alex Murdaugh’s murder trial

 Alex Murdaugh’s family long dominated the legal scene in his small South Carolina county but for the past six weeks, Murdaugh has been on the other side of the courtroom, standing trial on murder charges in the shootings of his wife and son.

 More than 75 witnesses have been called and about 800 photographs, reports and exhibits have been presented as evidence.
-Jurors visited the crime scene Wednesday, as both sides prepared to present their closings.
+Jurors visited the crime scene Wednesday and the prosecution gave its closing argument.

 As the trial winds down, here are some takeaways: